The next Performing Arts Exchange and PAC Australia conference MAKING SPACE will be held at the Red Earth Arts Precinct, Karratha 2-6 September, 2018.

-The Performing Arts Exchange (PAX) is APACA’s flagship networking and development event.
-It’s a face-to-face market which brings together producers and presenters from across the country to create and maximise touring opportunities and build relationships.
+The Performing Arts Exchange (PAX) is PAC Australia’s flagship networking and development event.
+It’s a national face-to-face market which brings together producers and presenters from across the country to create and maximise touring opportunities and build relationships.

 PAX is the essential marketplace for programmers, presenters and producers.
 Whether it’s to buy work, find creative or presenting partners or build your network, this is the place to be.